Baker Police: Man arrested for trying to kill his ex

 The footage showed Chaney ramming his Tahoe into the victim's house and then, as the victim ran out of the house, chasing her down and punching her until she was unconscious.

-Police say when they arrested Chaney, he refused to identify himself and or acknowledge understanding his Miranda Rights.
+Police say when they arrested Chaney, he refused to identify himself and acknowledge understanding his Miranda Rights.

 He was arrested on charges that include domestic abuse/battery, attempted second-degree murder, resisting arrest by refusing to identify, aggravated criminal damage to property, and disturbing the peace fistic encounter.